davidcrowe/gatewaystack/README.md

 ---

 ### Auth0 Post-Login Action for ChatGPT connectors
+> **⚠️ Auth0-Specific Feature**
+> This section only applies if you're using Auth0 + ChatGPT Apps SDK.
+> Okta and Entra ID have equivalent mechanisms (Hooks, Custom Extensions).

 > **Only required if you are using ChatGPT Apps SDK.**
 > If you’re only using the gateway with your own OAuth client or MCP, you can skip this section.